KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/homework/media-query.md

 ## Define grid template areas

-1. Declare a grid template area for the drinks menu by adding `grid-area: drinks;` to the styles for the `div` with `class="drinks"`.
+1. Declare a grid area for the drinks menu by adding `grid-area: drinks;` to the styles for the `div` with `class="drinks"`.
-1. Declare a grid template area for the Small plates menu sidebar.
+1. Declare a grid area for the Small plates menu sidebar.
 Name it "sidebar".
 1. Save the file and reload the page in Chrome. 😕
   {% hint style='working' %}
 Where did the drinks menu go?